zemlyansky/autoencoder/README.md

   'activation': 'relu' // (default 'relu') - applied to all, but the last layer })
 ```
-2. Provide full structure for encoder and decoder
+- Define each layer separately for both encoder and decoder
 ```javascript
 const ae = new Autoencoder({
   'encoder': [